 Road to OSCP

-The Prepartion
+The Preparation

-At most, I breifly skimmed through the OSCP/PEN200 material, but found it nowhere close to the quality of material in the CPTS.
+At most, I briefly skimmed through the OSCP/PEN200 material, but found it nowhere close to the quality of material in the CPTS.
 In saying that the material taught is not by bad by any means.
 The Course is meant for an intro-level pentester and builds up all the knowledge needed to start in pentesting.

 Like I mentioned earlier I had already done the CPTS and hearing from others experience, that was more than enough to pass the exam.
-I still wanted some extra practice before making my attempt, so did as people suggested and went through the TJNull list, mainly focusing on Proving Grounds boxes and ocassianly did a HackTheBox machine.
+I still wanted some extra practice before making my attempt, so did as people suggested and went through the TJNull list, mainly focusing on Proving Grounds boxes and occasionally did a HackTheBox machine.

-Exam Experence
+Exam Experience

-I decided enough is enough, and scheduled my exam a week before midterms.
+I decided enough is enough and scheduled my exam a week before midterms.
 The week leading up to exam, I did 0 practice.
 As my manager told me, no amount of studying will save you on the few days before your exam.
 And I think that’s true especially for practical certs.

 I ended up getting enough points to pass within the first 5hrs of the exam.
 Once I had enough points I took an hour break to clear my head.
 Once back, due to my poor note taking skills I had to spend another 3hrs going back and collecting my screenshots for the report.

 As most will agree, the report is the most annoying part of the exam.
-I ended up using the Word template provided by Offsec
+I ended up using the Word template provided by Offsec.

 Tips and Tricks

 If OSCP taught me anything, it’s that security can be stupid and you should try anything and everything.
-It’s that mentallity of leaving no stone un-turned.
+It’s that mentality of leaving no stone un-turned.
 There we’re a few times on the exam where I questioned myself, “no way this is the path, right?”, and low and behold it was indeed.
 Even if you have the slightest idea that something might work, try it or make note of it and come back to it later.
-I like to keep a notepad of quick thoughts of things i’ve tried and ideas.
+I like to keep a notepad of quick thoughts of things I’ve tried and ideas.

 Recap